UniversalViewer/universalviewer/CONFIG.md

 ##### selectionEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if selection is enabled.
+Determines if selection of multiple images for download is enabled.
+Allows for user to download a selection of images.
+Selection feature is visible when in the gallery view.

 #### headerPanel